olton/metroui/README.md

 The usual frequency of release of the new version is one week on Sundays.

 ### LTS
-**Long term support** of older versions of Metro 4 does not currently exist.
+**Long-term support** of older versions of Metro UI doesn't currently exist.
-If your current version of Metro 4 works for you, you can stay on it for as long as you'd like.
+If your current version of Metro UI works for you, you can stay on it for as long as you would like.
-If you want to make use of new features as they come in you should upgrade to a newer version.
+If you want to make use of new features as they come in, you should upgrade to a newer version.

 </div>